 Convertible pants are a lot more versatile, and they are a really good option for hikes during warm weather.
 And you’re getting better value for money, since you’re getting a pair of pants and a pair of shorts for the same price.

 But they’re also going to be heavier than the regular pants because of the zippers.
 And they’re a bit less durable, since there are more elements on the pants that could malfunction or stop working.
 It’s enough that just one zipper tooth is accidentally deformed, and you won’t be able to put the legs back onto the pants again.

 Also, do you want to wear these pants exclusively for hiking, or do you want to be able to wear them to work?
 If it’s the latter, I would recommend sticking with the basic pants.
 With convertible ones, the zipper line is clearly visible, and it makes it obvious that they are sporty outdoor pants.

 It is obviously important that you get hiking pants that fit you just right, but it can be really difficult to ensure that when you’re shopping online.
-Which is why it’s important to know your measurements, and double check which size would fit them best.
+This is why it’s important to know your measurements, and double-check which size would fit them best.

 This is particularly important for pants that have no or a very small percentage of a stretchy element in the composition.
 With a pair of hiking pants that has 10%+ of elastane or spandex in them, even the wrong size could fit you fine because they’re so stretchy.

 But the more important factor is the length of the pants.
 Get something that’s too short, and your legs will not be properly protected from the elements.
 And if you get something that’s too long, you’ll have to get the pants tailored.
 If you don’t, they will drag on the ground and might cause you to trip over when you least want to.